The Barefoot Doctor: Work and teaching

 Russell grew up in Hampstead, an area in London.
 On leaving full-time education Russell started to travel extensively and began to deepen his study of Taoism.
 He returned to London in 1983 where he ran an acupuncture practice for 17 years, as well as facilitating self-help workshops.
 Some of his clients included celebrities such as Madonna.

 He wrote twenty one books, including Barefoot Doctor's Handbook for the Urban Warrior, A Spiritual Survival Guide and Pure: A Path to Peace, Power and Prosperity.

 Russell was a weekly columnist for The Observer for five years.

 In addition to giving talks, leading workshops and commenting on holistic and spiritual matters, he made a series for BBC UK Style named "Barefoot Doctor" which was broadcast in 2003.

-Criticism
+Controversies

 Mainstream medical professionals have criticised the advice given in Russell's popular Observer column as being founded on traditional beliefs rather than science, and his books have been described as "health fiction".
 He was accused of "sexually predatory" behaviour by several women.
 Jonathan Coe of medical practitioners' standards charity Witness, said that they had received five complaints about Russell relating to patients in treatment.
 Russell admitted to having sex with ex-patients.